moka-guys/dnanexus_mokapicard/README.md

 https://broadinstitute.github.io/picard/picard-metric-definitions.html

 ## How does this app work?
-This app downloads the given input files, then uses the BAM and BED file to create a picard intervals_list file.
+This app downloads the given input files and uses BAM and BED files to create a picard intervals_list file.
-Then depending on the capture/amplicon flag calls either Picard CollectMultipleMetrics and Picard CalculateHsMetrics or Picard TargetedPcrMetrics using the sorted BAM file as input.
+Depending on the capture/amplicon flag either Picard TargetedPcrMetrics or both Picard CollectMultipleMetrics and Picard CalculateHsMetrics are then called.

-Finally, all output files produced by this app are uploaded to a 'QC/' directory.
+All output files are uploaded into the directory '/QC'.